 During our last stay in the Playa del Carmen, Mexico, we rented a gorgeous two bedroom condo, everything included, with a nice pool and a four minute walk to the beach, for $1,200 per month.
 If we’d been prepared to stay longer in the Mayan Riviera, we were quoted rates as low as $900 per month (for staying up to four months) for something similar.
 If we’d been staying truly off season (in the summer) we probably could have reduced the rate by a couple of hundred dollars more per month.
 We stayed for a month at the clean and modern Mango Condos in Tamarindo Costa Rica, for $1,200 as well.

 Once you stay at a place more than a month, you can start to negotiate local rates.
 Landlords start to think of you more as renters than tourists, and prices go way down.
 The longer you stay, the cheaper your rent becomes.

-You can slash your accommodation costs completely by using a home swap service like HomeExchange or HomeForExchange.
-Both of these sites will let you swap a stay in your home for a stay almost anywhere in the world.
+You can slash your accommodation costs completely by using a home swap service.
+This site lets you swap a stay in your home for a stay almost anywhere in the world.
 Because we’ve rented for the past few years, we’ve never done a home swap, but we’ll definitely give it a try when we own again.